 The University of Queensland (UQ) is one of Australia’s leading research and teaching institutions, ranked well inside the world’s top 100 by the Times Higher Education rankings.

-Among the university’s 225,000-plus alumni – including more than 11,750 PhDs – are a Nobel laureate, the CEO of a Fortune 500 company and leaders in government, law, science, public service and the arts.
+The university’s outstanding 232,000-plus alumni include a Nobel laureate, two Fortune 500 company CEOs, an Academy Award winner, and leaders in government, law, science, public service and the arts.

-UQ’s innovators have made genuinely life-changing advances.
-For instance, tens of millions of women and girls have been protected by the cervical cancer vaccine GardasilTM, invented at UQ; most of the world’s MRI machines use UQ technology; and six million children have benefited from the University’s Triple P - Positive Parenting Program.
+Innovators at UQ have made genuinely life-changing advances.
+For instance, tens of millions of women and girls have been protected by the cervical cancer vaccine GardisalTM, invented at UQ; most of the world’s MRI machines use UQ technology; and six million children have benefited from the university’s Triple P - Positive Parenting Program.

 Much of this work has been conducted in collaboration with global partners.
 UQ has 1,543 active collaborations and partnerships with industry and other partners in Australia and overseas.

 UQ is the largest university in Queensland, Australia, and has been educating people to create change for a better world for more than a century.

 UQ offers a complete university experience, including an exciting mix of educational, social and cultural opportunities, to help students achieve their individual ambitions.